 Hanford has a skilled board of governors who play an important role in the running of the school.
 All governors are trustees of The Hanford School Charitable Trust Limited.
 They assist in the school’s governance, planning the school’s strategic objectives, safeguarding its financial health and ensuring we are compliant with all legal requirements.

 The Governors bring invaluable experience and expertise and come from a variety of different backgrounds.
-Two of our Governors are serving Headteachers, others are professionals or members of the local community as well as parents.
+A number of our Governors are serving Headteachers, others are professionals or members of the local community as well as parents.
 They work as volunteers and meet at least once a term.
 They are passionate advocates of Hanford and their support is invaluable often going beyond the remit of the role, attending events, acting as sounding boards for new ideas or bringing in fresh and innovative suggestions of their own.
 The governors input has a positive effect on the school environment and the learning experience of pupils.

 Mrs Amelia Brooks